FreakC-Foundation/FreakC/README.md

 <b>The compiler only works on Windows, and can only be compiled to Batch.</b>

+## In what part does FreakC upgrade from Batch ?
+Well, FreakC is just an esoteric programming language, so you shouldn't expect FreakC to be better than Batch, but here are some of them:

+<li>Dirty and Funny syntax</li>
+<li>Additional variables like numpoop, numpuke, etc</li>
+<li>Additional functions like OddOrEven[fnc]</li>

 ## Tutorials
 <a href=https://github.com/nguyenphuminh/FreakC/blob/master/TUTORIAL.md>Click here to see tutorials</a>